MaxAFriedrich/docker-deploy/README.md

 The `deploy.py` script allows you to deploy, destroy, and restart instances in a standardized manner.
 It uses a configuration file (`config.yml`) and a backend map file (`backend-map.yml`) to manage the deployment of instances.

+You can also use it as a module in your own scripts to deploy instances programmatically.
+Or, run it using the command `poetry run python3 -m docker_deploy <command> <args>`.

 ## Usage

 **Note:** This project uses Poetry for dependency management.
 Make sure you have Poetry installed and use the following